Apprenticeship in Botanical Horticulture

 Kew welcomes international applicants, as we firmly believe in this ethos.
 However Kew is unable to sponsor applicants to work in the United Kingdom for the Kew Apprenticeship.
 It is the applicant's responsibility to ensure eligibility to work in the United Kingdom for the duration of the appointment; see United Kingdom Border Agency for the latest regulations.

 All successful applicants called to interview will be required to provide documentary evidence of their right to work in the United Kingdom at interview.
-The practical training is a non-accredited qualification backed by the Royal Botanic Gardens, Kew, with the RHS Certificate Level 2 which is accredited.
+The practical training is a non-accredited qualification backed by the Royal Botanic Gardens, Kew, with the RHS Diploma Level 2 which is accredited.
 Four employed apprentices are recruited per year, making up 12 in total.

 Online applications, together with an essay of 250 - 500 words describing why you wish to undertake the Kew Apprenticeship, should be submitted no later than 28 February in the year of recruitment.
-Interviews are scheduled for late March/early April, with the Apprenticeship starting the first Monday in August.
+Interviews are scheduled for late March/early April, with the apprenticeship starting the first Monday in August.

 We will only contact those candidates selected for interview.
 Therefore, if you have not heard from us within three weeks of the closing date, you should presume that you will not be called for interview.